Emulation-accurate/Emulation-accurate/README.md

 ## Features

-- To provide best support in coding to our collage.
+- To provide best support in coding in our collage.
-- To increase the intrest in coding to our club members.
+- To increase the intrest in coding among the  club members.
-- We work together this will improve our team work.
+- We work together as a team.
 - We have cross platform workers.

 ## License